mmetting/Building-an-Alexa-skill-with-Red-Hat-MAP---Part-I/README.md

 ![alt text](./pictures/alexa_article_part_1_flash_briefing.png "Flash Briefing Skill")

-The news feeds in our sample come from a public RSS feed and were added to a mobile solution project within Red Hat MAP via a [re-usable connector](https://github.com/mmetting/RSS-Reader-Demo-RSS-Connector).
+The news feeds in our sample come from a public RSS feed and were added to a mobile solution project within RHMAP via a [re-usable connector](https://github.com/mmetting/RSS-Reader-Demo-RSS-Connector).

 A web service created by a developer only needs to adhere to the [Flash Briefing Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/flash-briefing-skill-api-feed-reference) to provide information to the user.

-This can easily be done by utilising the Red Hat MAP API Mapper Service template, which is a visual tool for transforming the response of APIs.
+This can easily be done by utilising the RHMAP API Mapper Service template, which is a visual tool for transforming the response of APIs.
 It allows developers to:

 - Rename Fields
 - Exclude fields which are not needed
 - Transform Fields using built-in transformations, or custom transforms they have defined themselves

+In order to adhere to the Flash Briefing API, we need to perform the following steps on RHMAP:

+1. Create a new MBaaS Service with the API Mapper template
+2. Make this service public
+3. Deploy the service to RHMAP's server side
+4. Add a mapping to change the response of the above mentioned re-usable connector to look like the Flash Briefing API.
+This involves:
+    - Changing attribute names
+    - Adding two custom transformation to alter the date format from the RSS feed and removing the 'Read more' string in the payload.
+5. Save the changes on the mapping and grab the exposed URL

 A full description of the Alexa RSS Mapping Service is provided [here](https://github.com/mmetting/Alexa-RSS-Mapper-Service).